AndrewAnnex/SpiceyPy/docs/other_stuff.rst

 A user should create cells by use of the appropriate SpiceyPy calls.
 NAIF recommends against manual creation of cells.

-A ‘window’ is a type of cell containing ordered, double precision values describing a collection of zero or more intervals.
+A 'window' is a type of cell containing ordered, double precision values describing a collection of zero or more intervals.

-We define an interval, ‘i’, as all double precision values bounded by and including an ordered pair of numbers,
+We define an interval, 'i', as all double precision values bounded by and including an ordered pair of numbers,

 ::